 But what can we do?
 Although we wish, we cannot make COVID-19 disappear.
 We need to be aware, be patient, and be loving because we are living in the hardest and most uncertain times we have ever had to face.
 COVID-19 took away more than I could ever describe.
 But a huge thing it took away was our social life… and the truth is, there’s nothing we can do about it.
 Our mental health is deteriorating and the only thing we have the ability to do is wait and hope the world improves.

-Lior Kolman is a BBG from BBYO: South Africa and she has already been on crutches three times in one year.
+Lior Kolman is a BBG from BBYO: South Africa and is a founding member of BBYO South Africa!

 All views expressed on content written for The Shofar represent the opinions and thoughts of the individual authors.
 The author biography represents the author at the time in which they were in BBYO.